 The Budget Savvy Bride is the only wedding planning blog that shares the budget breakdowns of real weddings from across the USA, so you can check out how other couples spent their wedding budget.

-The Budget Savvy Bride also features tons of incredible money-saving tips, inspiration posts, and advice for keeping things in perspective while planning.
-Not to mention, there are also DIY project tutorials and free wedding printables to help you craft decorative details to make your wedding look luxe for less.
+The Budget Savvy Bride also features incredible money-saving tips, inspiration posts, and advice for keeping things in perspective while planning.
+DIY project tutorials and free wedding printables also help you craft decorative details to make your wedding look luxe for less.

 Couples shouldn't go into debt to pay for a one-day party, so Jessica's focus is to help couples pull off the best wedding they can have on the budget they can afford.

-The Female Professional blog is the brainchild of Sanjana (SUN-jah-nah).
+The Female Professional blog is the brainchild of Sanjana.
 She is a physician anesthesiologist who also has an MBA.
-From the midwest initially, she now practices medicine and resides somewhere in southern California.
+From the Midwest initially, she now practices medicine and resides in southern California.

-The goal here is to empower women to achieve their vision and goals for themselves.
-By sharing our stories, we can learn so much more and go further.
+The goal here is to empower women to achieve their own vision and goals.
+We can learn so much more by sharing our stories and going further.

 Women empowering women is a powerful place to be.

 Written and managed by Melanie Allen, Partners in Fire started in 2017.
-Melanie has a stated goal to retire from her full-time job in January 2021.
+Melanie's goal was to retire from her full-time job in January 2021.
 In retirement, she wants to go back to school and study anthropology.
-Talk about eclectic!
+Talk about eclecticism!